lucidsoftware/lucid-programming-competition-2024/problems/BullseyeBonus/description.md

 All $N$ archers who are competing are placed in a line.
 They each start with a (possibly negative) integer number of points, which is determined by how well they did during the previous round.

-Whenever an archer at some one-indexed position $x$ hits a bullseye, they get to choose:
+Whenever an archer at some one-indexed position $x$ hits a bullseye, they get to choose both of the following:
 - Another archer, denoted by a one-indexed position $y$
-- A range of archers, denoted by $[l,r]$ inclusively
+- A contiguous subarray $A$ of archers who are competing in the bonus round.
+This is defined by two indices $l$ and $r$, which represent the inclusive left and right bounds of the subarray $[l,r]$.

-Suppose the average score, after being rounded down to the nearest integer, within this range of archers is $k$.
+Suppose the average score within the subarray $A$, after being rounded down to the nearest integer, is $k$.
 The archer who fired the bullseye (at position $x$) gains $k$ points and the archer at position $y$ loses $k$ points.

 As the scorekeeper, it is your job to keep track of the scores and determine a victor at the end of the event.